 3. Christological heresies & other dangers in modern music movements

 Music isn’t just about music these days.
 It’s a gateway to the famous teachers and personalities who lead movements.
-Bethel Music, Jesus Culture, and other Third Wave celebrity bands are all teaching things that no biblically-minded parent would want their teens to believe.
-These bands started under (and continue to submit to) the leadership and influence of false teachers such as Bill Johnson, Kris Valloton, Lou Engle, Shawn Bolz, Heidi Baker, and many others.
+Bethel Music, Jesus Culture, and other “apostolic” celebrity bands are all teaching things that no biblically-minded parent would want their teens to believe.
+These groups started under (and continue to submit to) the leadership and influence of false teachers such as Bill Johnson, Kris Valloton, Lou Engle, Shawn Bolz, Heidi Baker, and many others.
 They teach kenotic theology which holds diminished views on the deity of Christ.
 This includes the belief that Jesus did His miracles as just a man in right relationship to God…not as God.
 Based on that, they teach a long list of other dangerous doctrines.
-They also charge a hefty tuition to their schools that “teach” people how to work the gift of miracles.
+They also charge a hefty tuition to their schools that “teach” people how to foretell the future and do miracles.
 This movement makes itself sound amazing and attractive, but it’s theological poison.
 Try a short book called, Defining Deception by myself and Anthony Wood.
 It has enough truth to arm you for the battle ahead and enough footnotes to keep you up at night watching the dangerous practices these teachers will put your teenager through if they get their hands on them.

 4. False gospels to avoid

-It’s important to major in what is true, but sharpening for the growing teen to know why other gospels are false.
+It’s important to major in what is true, but can be helpful and sharpening for young people to know how to spot fakes.
 Kids like to ask “why” when they’re young.
 I think we still do as adults.
 Get your teen educated on why the prosperity gospel is a sham even if it looks like the way to live like LeBron James in the church-world.
-Show them why other “versions” of Christianity are not actually Christian.
+Show them why other versions of Christianity are not actually Christian.
 Analyze the basic beliefs of Word of Faith, New Apostolic Reformation, Mormonism, and Catholicism.
 Watch the DVD, Clouds Without Water II by Justin Peters.
-Also, James White should be helpful here.
-Listening to his shows or messages that center on apologetics is good for training.

 5. The assault on marriage, gender, and biblical manhood and womanhood

 Every parent wants their teen to marry the right person but too many are not well-versed on what that looks like.
 Teens should be provided with a roadmap for understanding why gender is binary and why we can be firm in our theology while still flexible with people.
 Loving them doesn’t mean we sacrifice truth.
-For parents serious about gaining wisdom to guide their teen, this may mean that instead of watching Netflix you’re reading books five nights a week for two years.
-Small price to pay for a lifelong investment.
+For parents who are serious about gaining wisdom to guide their teen, this may mean that instead of watching Netflix, reading books and watching teachings like our FUSED series at For the Gospel.
 Teach them about gender roles and God’s design for husbands and wives.
 Many adults are confused because they were not taught at teens.
 You get one chance to guide them.
 Try any of these: Recovering Biblical Manhood and Woman by Wayne Grudem and John Piper; The Grand Design by Owen Strachan and Gavin Peacock; Not Yet Married: The Pursuit of Joy in Singleness & Dating; Disciplines of a Godly Young Man by Kent Hughes and W. Carey Hughes; Disciplines of a Godly Woman by Barbara Hughes; Ethics for a Brave New World by John S. Feinberg and Paul D. Feinberg.